paulstephane/UPL_Accessory/README.md

 - file names must also start with 01 to 99
 - files must be in WAV format, with id3v2 tags only
 - id3v2 tags should contain at minimum the artist, album, title, track number
-- first file of each folder can contain an image (album cover art, preferably in small size)
+- tags can contain album cover art, preferably in small size to avoid lengthy updates when a key is inserted in the player

 The program in this repository is designed to *assist* in copying your music files to USB keys in a format compatible with the use of the UPL96ETL.
 It is written with Livecode community edition (open source), and runs on **Windows** but could be adapted to other operating systems.